tdeekens/promster/readme.md

 `yarn add @promster/hapi` or `npm i @promster/hapi --save`

-Please additionally make sure you have `prom-client` installed.
-It is a peer dependency of `@promster` as some projects might already have an existing `prom-client` installed, which otherwise would result in different default registries.
+Please additionally make sure you have `@prometheus-io/client` installed.
+It is a peer dependency of `@promster` as some projects might already have an existing client installed, which otherwise would result in different default registries.

-`yarn add prom-client` or `npm i prom-client --save`
+`yarn add @prometheus-io/client` or `npm i @prometheus-io/client --save`

+> **Upgrading from `prom-client`?** `@prometheus-io/client` is the same project, renamed after `siimon/prom-client` moved to the Prometheus organization, and `prom-client` is deprecated in its favour.
+Remove `prom-client` when you add the new package.
+Keeping both installed is not an error, but the two have **separate global registries**: metrics you register against `prom-client` will not appear in what `@promster` exposes.

 ## ❯ Getting Started